On Sunday, HBO's hit drama "Game of Thrones" will begin its eighth and final season.

 The show's CGI dragons and epic battle scenes don't come cheap.
 Season eight will be the most expensive one yet, with episodes estimated to cost a whopping $15 million each, Variety reports.
 (A spokesperson for HBO says that the company does not confirm budget figures.)

 The final season will feature some of the longest episodes in the series as well.
 The first two will only last about an hour each, but the final four are expected to run 80 minutes per episode.

-Starting with the show's sixth season, a single "Game of Thrones" episode cost around $10 million to produce, according to an exclusive feature in the April 2016 print edition of Entertainment Weekly.
-That marks a budget increase of around $4 million per episode, up from the approximate $6 million earlier episodes cost, according to E!
-News.
+The show's previous two seasons have been pricey as well: Starting with season six, a single "Game of Thrones" episode cost around $10 million to produce, according to an exclusive feature in the April 2016 print edition of Entertainment Weekly.
+That marks a budget increase of around $4 million per episode, up from the approximate $6 million earlier episodes cost.

 Prior to season six, the most expensive "Game of Thrones" episode ever produced was season two's penultimate installment, "Blackwater," which featured an extensive battle scene and larger-than-life props, including a full-sized replica of a 14th century battleship.
 The episode cost HBO $8 million — and showrunners Dan Weiss and David Benioff had to push for the last $2 million.

 "We had one really intense conference call with the HBO brass," Benioff told GQ.
 "It was awkward."